raganwald-deprecated/homoiconic/2012/08/youaredachef.md

 We've put the YouAreDaChef code binding the advice to the methods with the implementation of the advice.
 This makes it easy to look at a particular concern--like managing a cache--and know everything about its behaviour.
 The YouAreDaChef approach makes working with cross-cutting concerns easy: You never have to go hunting through the app to find out what classes and methods are advised by the concern.([2](#Notes))

-YouAreDaChef working with cross-cutting concerns easy when you have inheritance hierarchies
+YouAreDaChef makes working with cross-cutting concerns easy when you have inheritance hierarchies
 -------------------------------------------------------------------------------------------

 Method decorators do exactly what they look like they do: They are expressions that return a function that is then bound to a property in a prototype.
 Everything else we might say about "inheritance" and "classes" works exactly as it always works in JavaScript.